nunofachada/cf4ocl/docs/02_tutorial.md

 ~~~~~~~~~~~~~~~

-Buffer, image and sampler objects can be passed directly as kernel
+Buffer, image and sampler objects can be passed directly as kernel arguments.
-arguments.
-Local and private variables are passed using the
+Local and private variables are passed using the ::ccl_arg_local() and
-::ccl_arg_local() and ::ccl_arg_priv() macros, respectively.
+::ccl_arg_priv() macros, respectively.

 A local work size vector is expected as the 6th argument to
 ::ccl_program_enqueue_kernel().
-In this example, we pass `NULL`, which
+In this example, we pass `NULL`, which means
-means that the local work size is to be automatically determined by the
+that the local work size is to be automatically determined by the OpenCL
-OpenCL implementation (as specified in the clEnqueueNDRangeKernel()
+implementation (as specified in the clEnqueueNDRangeKernel() documentation).
-documentation).
-Often we need more control over this value, because
+Often we need more control over this value, because OpenCL implementations don't
-OpenCL implementations don't let us know what local work size was
-effectively used.
-It can be a bit of a chore to determine a local work
+let us know what local work size was effectively used.
+It can be a bit of a
-size, especially when multiple dimensions are involved.
-Among other
+chore to determine a local work size, especially when multiple dimensions are
-things, it's necessary to check kernel and device limits.
-The
+involved.
+Among other things, it's necessary to check kernel and device limits.
-::ccl_kernel_suggest_worksizes() is a very versatile function which can
+The ::ccl_kernel_suggest_worksizes() is a very versatile function which can help
-help in this regard.
+in this regard.

 While the ::ccl_program_enqueue_kernel() simplifies executing a kernel
-(including setting its arguments), _cf4ocl_ provides additional
+(including setting its arguments), _cf4ocl_ provides additional functions which
-functions which allow client code to have finer control over this
+allow client code to have finer control over this process.
-process.

 ### Checking results

-To check the results of the kernel execution, it's necessary to first
+To check the results of the kernel execution, it's necessary to read the
-read the `c` output buffer from the device:
+contents of device buffer `c` into host buffer `vec_c`:

 ~~~~~~~~~~~~~~~{.c}